 Tom loved good writing and I remember being transfixed by his voice; for instance, when I was in kindergarten, he read me Huckleberry Finn every night as a bedtime story.

-Tom Hanna had utter reverence for the beauty of the word and he was also a musician in his heart.
+Tom Hanna had utter reverence for the beauty of the word and he was also a musician, singer and song writer.
 Making music together was a required family affair.

 Tom the Philosopher